boardmandillon/AI-Medical-base-application/README.md

 `http://127.0.0.1:5000/`

-#### Start the Redis workers
+#### Start the Celery workers
-Start Redis workers to listen to the Redis queue with the following command:
+Start Celery workers to listen to the Redis queue with the following command:

-`rq worker vulture-tasks`
+`celery worker -A app.celery --loglevel=info`